crossplane/crossplane/design/design-doc-external-secret-stores.md

 ### Propagate from K8S secrets

 Crossplane enables managing external resources from Kubernetes API via custom resources.
-Considering each secret living in an external secret store is indeed an external resource which could be managed by Crossplane just like any other managed resources, we could leverage Crossplane providers to create connection details secrets in external secret stores.
+Considering each secret living in an external secret store, is indeed an external resource which could be managed by Crossplane just like any other managed resources, we could leverage Crossplane providers to create connection details secrets in external secret stores.